Maria McAuley: Missions

 After her husband died in 1884, she carried on their work, serving as matron or superintendent of the Cremorne Mission.
-The position paid $600 a year and came with an apartment over the mission.
+The position paid $600 a year ($ in today's money) and came with an apartment over the mission.
 Perhaps due to managing the mission for eight years, her health began to fail and it was believed she would die in 1892.
 On April 1, she resigned from her position with the mission and moved to Cranford, New Jersey.

 Later life

-On May 12, 1892, Maria married noted New York architect Bradford Lee Gilbert in Cranford, New Jersey.
+On May 12, 1892, Maria McAuley married noted New York architect Bradford Lee Gilbert in Cranford, New Jersey.
 Gilbert was a long time supporter of Jerry McAuley's work and was a former trustee of the Cremorne Mission.
-The two had courted for five years, and Gilbert married her "when her health was poor and took care of her."
+The two had courted for five years, and Gilbert married her after her health declined so that he could care for her.

 Their marriage was the conclusion of a national scandal.
-In addition to their age difference—he was 38 and she was 55—he was married when they began courting.
-In 1887, Gilbert separated from his wife and filed for divorce in New Jersey.
-On October 13, 1887, Cora Gilbert served her husband with divorce papers during the intermission of a prayer meeting at Cremorne Mission based on infidelity.
-At the same time, she served Maria with a $50,000 lawsuit for alienation of affections, with allegations that "were numerous and specific."
+In 1887, Gilbert separated from his socialite wife and filed for divorce in New Jersey.
+On October 13, 1887, Cora Gilbert served her husband with divorce papers during the intermission of a prayer meeting at Cremorne Mission, based on infidelity.
+At the same time, she served Maria with a $50,000 ($ in today's money) lawsuit for alienation of affections, with allegations that "were numerous and specific."

 On October 16, 1887, at the Mission, Gilbert made a public announcement saying, "If it did not affect this mission and the noble Christian woman who conducts it, I would remain silent.
 I suppose you have all read in today's papers…a story reflecting upon Mrs. McAuley and myself.
 I pronounce it false.
 All those who know me will take my word, and all those who do not know me will see by the result that what I say is true."
-Standing by Gilbert and McAuley were banker A.S Hatch, real estate agent Sidney Whittemore, Franklin W. Coe, and other ladies and gentlemen associated with McAuley Mission.
+Standing by Gilbert and McAuley were banker A. S Hatch, real estate agent Sidney Whittemore, Franklin W. Coe, and other ladies and gentlemen associated with McAuley Mission.
 Hatch also spoke, saying "The very fact that I am on this platform tonight is sufficient for the purpose without saying a word, but I may add that my faith in Mrs. McAuley and Mr. Gilbert has not been shaken one jot by what has appeared in print, and I continue to have unwavering confidence in both."
 McAuley also spoke briefly and "emphatically denied" the allegations.
 In a few years, Gilbert obtained a divorce, and Cora Gilbert withdrew her lawsuit against McAuley.

-Maria and Bradford Gilbert lived at 225 Park Place in New York City and had a summer home in Accord, New York.
-Neither continued an association with Cremorne Mission.
-They adopted their niece Blossom, daughter of Maria's sister.
-Gilbert died in 1911.
-In 1919, Maria Fahy Gilbert died in her home at 585 Park Place in Brooklyn, New York.
+After their marriage, Maria and Bradford Gilbert lived at 225 Park Place in New York City and had a summer home in Accord, New York.
+Neither continued an official association with Cremorne Mission.
+They adopted their niece Blossom, daughter of her sister.
+Bradford Gilbert died in 1911.
+In 1919, Maria Fahy Gilbert died in her home at 585 Park Place in Brooklyn, New York at the age of 78.
 Her funeral service was held at the Water Street Mission and she was buried at Woodlawn Cemetery.